bird-sanctuary/extended-dshot-telemetry/README.md

 # Extended DSHOT Telemetry (EDT) Specification

-Extended DSHOT Telemery extends - as the name suggests - the telemetry data which is sent from ESC (via signal wire) to the flight-controller.
+Extended DSHOT Telemetry, as the name suggests, extends the telemetry data which is sent from ESC (via signal wire) to the flight-controller.
 For this to work, bi-directional DSHOT needs to be active.

-In addition to the eRPM data which was the initial data being transmitted back to the flight-controller, EDT allows to encode further details in the telemetry frame.
+In addition to the eRPM data which was the initial data being transmitted back to the flight-controller, EDT allows the encoding of further details in the telemetry frame.

 ## Frame structure
-The frame structure of the telemetry frame is 16 bit long: `eeem mmmm mmmm`
+The frame structure of the telemetry frame is 16 bits long: `eeem mmmm mmmm`

 * `eee`: the exponent
 * `mmmmmmmmm`: the eRPM value